SilviuMihnea/framework-di-comparison/docs/Dagger.md

 ## Testing

-For testing, we add a second module that adds overrides for some of the components. \\
+For testing, we add a fake module or a fake component.
-Koin will use the overrides for instantiating the dependents. \\
-We can keep the base app module to keep the dependencies between components.

 ```kotlin
 fun Application.configureRouting() {